ScrappyHub/rooted-core/docs/MODERATION_SYSTEM.md

 ✅ Used only by outer admin RPCs or service-role contexts

-10. Community Uploads & Safety (Current Doctrine) Community uploads (e.g., community spots / user-submitted places) follow this policy:
+10. Community Uploads & Safety (Current Doctrine)

+Community uploads (e.g., community spots / user-submitted places) follow this policy:

-Schema-level support can exist
+Schema-level support can exist.

 Feature-level behavior is:

-Globally gated behind a core app setting / feature flag (e.g. community_uploads_enabled = false in settings / feature_flags)
+Globally gated behind a core app setting / feature flag (e.g. community_uploads_enabled = false in app_settings or config store)

-Default: disabled for launch
+Default: disabled for launch.

-Kids Mode never has access to community upload flows
+Kids Mode never has access to community upload flows.

+Municipal / civic uploads are discovery-off in Community vertical until the dedicated vertical is launched.

-When enabled in the future:
+When enabled in the future, all community uploads:

-All community uploads:

 Enter moderation_queue